Boating in Alabama

 PRACTICE SAFE BOATING WEAR YOUR LIFE JACKET!!

-The Alabama Marine Police Division's mission is to enhance safety and promote responsible use of resources on Alabama's waterways though enforcement, education and community activities.
+The Alabama Marine Patrol Division's mission is to enhance safety and promote responsible use of resources on Alabama's waterways though enforcement, education and community activities.

 With Alabama's favorable weather conditions and abundant waterways, boating is a popular activity across the state.
 Over one million boaters enjoy Alabama's one million acres of lakes, 1,600 miles of rivers and 53 miles of coastline each year.